mpriereira/toaster-ts/README.md

-# Toaster
+# toaster-ts

-Toaster is a simple JavaScript library, written in TypeScript, to show notifications in your website.
+toaster-ts is a simple JavaScript library, written in TypeScript, to show notifications in your website.

 > :warning: **WARNING: This library is still a work in progress!** :warning:
 >